dmortimer101/Telescope_Simulator/README.md

 <img src="https://github.com/dmortimer101/Telescope_Simulator/blob/master/Images/Hubble_Jupiter_8_inch_diffraction_limited_Jupiter.png?raw=true" width="600" height="300" />

-Left: Hubble Jupiter image Right: Diffraction limited image for an 8" telescope
+Left: Hubble Jupiter image.
+Right: Diffraction limited image for an 8" telescope

-  by setting atmosphere = False the image is rescaled as described above and processed to produce a diffraction limited image
+  by setting *atmosphere = False* the image is rescaled as described above and processed to produce a diffraction limited image

 ### 3. Simulate varying levels of atmospheric seeing:

 <img src="https://github.com/dmortimer101/Telescope_Simulator/blob/master/Images/Jupiter_zenith_10_deg_above_horizon.gif?raw=true" width="600" height="300" />

-By setting the variable seeing_arcsec_500nm you can vary how "good" the seeing is.
+By setting the variable *seeing_arcsec_500nm* you can vary how "good" the seeing is.
 2 arcseconds is considered moderatly good for an amature site, 0.7 arcseconds is considered excelent for a professional observatory
  the variable zenith_angle_deg allows you to simulate how seeing degrades due to observing targets nearer the horizon (hence with an increase airmass).
 0 degrees is a target at zenith, 90 degrees a target at the horizon

 ### 4. End to end astrophotography simulator
 <img src="https://github.com/dmortimer101/Telescope_Simulator/blob/master/Images/diffraction_limited_Jupiter_atm_perturbed_Jupiter_RegiStax_Jupiter.gif?raw=true" width="600" height="200" />

- Left: Diffraction limited image Middle: individual atmospherically perturbed frames Right: result of processing middle frames in RegiStax
+ Left: Diffraction limited image.
+Middle: individual atmospherically perturbed frames.
+Right: result of processing middle frames in RegiStax

  The output images can be used as simulated data for astrophotography image processing tools such as RegiStax to test how good an image can be recovered for given seeing conditions and a given number of images.